 \section{Low energy effective theory}

 In this section we introduce a low energy effective model, that is appropriate for a system of dilute, weakly interacting bosons in two space dimensions in the presence of Rashba SOC.
+Since the key elements of the physics explored here is closely tied to the ring-minima, we set the associated energy scale, $E_\kap$, to be the largest energy scale in the low energy sector of the model.
+The two remaining energy scales arising from the mean density ($\bar \rho$) and the interaction strength ($V_0$) are assumed to be small enough to allow us to focus on the vicinity of the ring to access the low energy dynamics of the system,

 In order to construct the effective model we consider a homogeneous system in the thermodynamic limit from the perspective of effective field theory, and focus on universal features.
-Since the ring-minima plays a progressively important role as the energy of the system, $E$, decreases with respect to $E_\kap$, we project the dynamics to the lower branch by integrating out all modes that carry energy above an effective ultraviolet (UV) energy scale, $E_\lam \equiv \frac{\lam^2}{2\mf{m}}$ with $\lam$ being a momentum scale.
+Since the ring-minima plays a progressively important role as the energy of the system ($E$) decreases with respect to $E_\kap$, we project the dynamics to the lower branch by integrating out all modes that carry energy above an effective ultraviolet (UV) energy scale, $E_\lam \equiv \frac{\lam^2}{2\mf{m}}$ with $\lam$ being a momentum scale.
 These high energy modes can be separated into two regions, $E> E_\kap$ and $E_\kap > E > E_\lam$, with the latter corresponding to momenta lying in the region, $\mc R_\lam = \{\bs K \mid |\bs K| < \kap - \lam \} \cup \{\bs K \mid 2\kap > |\bs K| > \kap + \lam\}$ (see \fig{fig:high-E}).
-We assume that the bare interaction is weak enough to allow us to (i) completely ignore the renormalizations produced by the modes at energies $E> E_\kap$; (ii) find a small enough $\lam$ to enable modes at energies $E_\kap > E > E_\lam$ to produce pertubatively small but finite renormalizations.
+We assume that the bare interaction is weak enough to allow us to (i) completely ignore the renormalizations produced by the modes at energies $E> E_\kap$; (ii) find a small enough $\lam$ to enable modes at energies $E_\kap > E > E_\lam$ to produce perturbatively small but finite renormalizations.
 In order for the effective theory with cutoff $\lam$ to be weakly renormalized compared to the bare theory, the quantum corrections generated by integrating out high-energy modes must be small compared to the bare parameters.
 As shown in Appendix \ref{app:eff-S} the quantum corrections produced by the one-loop processes in \fig{fig:1-loop} are on the order of $\mf{m} \kap V_0^2 \lam^{-1}$.
-Therefore, the requirement of weak renormalization implies, $\lam \gtrsim \mf{m} \kap V_0$ which leads to,
+Therefore, the requirement of weak renormalization implies, $\lam > \mf{m} \kap V_0$ which is satisfied by the choice,